GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

     fig.show()

 .. note::
-   Axis sharing only affects direct subplots of the :class:`~graphinglib.SmartFigure`.
-Nested :class:`~graphinglib.SmartFigure` objects control their own axis sharing independently.
+   Axis sharing affects the plots drawn directly in the parent layout.
+If you insert an existing nested :class:`~graphinglib.SmartFigure`, that nested figure controls its own axis sharing independently.

 .. warning::
     The :class:`~graphinglib.SmartFigure` is currently testing an experimental method for perfectly aligning horizontally shared subplots when ``share_x=True``.
 This may not work in all cases and could be subject to change in future versions.
 If you encounter issues, please report them on the `GraphingLib GitHub issue tracker <https://github.com/GraphingLib/GraphingLib/issues>`_.